Ready to sell your self-published book?

-This is a big stumbling block for many indie authors, but with a bit of outside-the-box-kinda-thinking and a few tips from yours truly, you might just get the breakthrough your book deserves.
+Book marketing is a big stumbling block for many indie authors, but with a bit of outside-the-box-kinda-thinking and a few tips from yours truly, your book might just get the breakthrough it deserves.

 (And you thought writing your book was the tricky part!)

 Write a blog about your book; the idea behind your book, the time it took to write, the changes you made from the first seed to what it finally looks like now and the publishing journey.
-As a writer, no doubt you’ll have heaps of stories to tell about your book, so get book blogging as regularly as possible!
+As a writer, you’ll have heaps of stories about your book to share, so get book blogging as regularly as possible!

 Interview other authors or indie authors and add the written content to your blog/website